 Up to 3 additional biographical sketches for key personnel may be provided.

-Each biographical sketch must not exceed 2 pages and should use the "Prevention Programs: Biographical Sketch" template provided on the CARS (https://CPRITGrants.org)
+Each biographical sketch must not exceed 2 pages and should use the "Prevention Programs: Biographical Sketch" template provided on the CARS (https://CPRITGrants.org).
 Only biographical sketches will be accepted; do not submit resumes and/or CVs.
+If a position is not yet filled, please upload a job description.